Maine Tax Refunds for People Living in Motels and Tourist Camps

 - Where is your child enrolled in school?

 A primary residence does not include staying at a hotel while on vacation.
-However, if you do not have a "primary residence" outside of Maine and you are living here, you can claim Maine as your primary residence.
+But, if you do not have a "primary residence" outside of Maine and you are living here, you can claim Maine as your primary residence.

 Exception: If you are in Maine to work or go to school, you do not have to claim Maine as your "primary residence."
 You can meet the "education" exception if you are enrolled in a diploma or degree program at an accredited secondary school or college.
 You can meet the "employment" exception by giving the manager of your housing a written statement from your employer explaining that your work requires you to be away from home.